 STORY OF AN ARTIST

-I am a mum of two adult children Zakariah 26 and who is in the army and Alexandra 22 who has a gorgeous baby boy, Chase.
+I am a mum of two adult children Zakariah 28 and Alexandra 24 and a nanna to 6!
 They are my biggest supports and both their homes are mini galleries of my work.

 So how it all began, I was living in Perth and became very ill.
 After 6 months of tests I was diagnosed with Remitting Relapsing MS in March 2011 and unfortunately, I had to stop work because of my disabilities.